r0x0r/pywebview/docs/guide/api.md

 * `title` - Window title
 * `url` - URL to load.
 If the URL does not have a protocol prefix, it is resolved as a path relative to the application entry point.
 Alternatively a WSGI server object can be passed to start a local web server.
 * `html` - HTML code to load.
 If both URL and HTML are specified, HTML takes precedence.
-* `js_api` - Expose a python object to the DOM of the current `pywebview` window.
-Methods of  the `js_api` object can be executed from Javascript by calling `window.pywebview.api.<methodname>(<parameters>)`.
-Please note that the calling Javascript function receives a promise that will contain the return value of the python function.
+* `js_api` - Expose a python object to the Javascript domain of the current `pywebview` window.
+Methods of the `js_api` object can be invoked from Javascript by calling `window.pywebview.api.<methodname>(<parameters>)` functions.
+Exposed function return a promise that return once function returns.
 Only basic Python objects (like int, str, dict, ...) can be returned to Javascript.
 * `width` - Window width.
 Default is 800px.
 * `height` - Window height.
 Default is 600px.
 * `x` - Window x coordinate.
 Default is centered.